munificent/game-programming-patterns/book/component.markdown

 <aside name="perf">

 There's a flip side to this coin.
 The Component pattern can often *improve* performance and cache coherence.
-Components are a prime candidate for use in the <a class="pattern" href="structure-of-arrays.html">Structure of Arrays</a> pattern, which addresses a performance problem caused by monolithic objects.
+Components make it easier to use the <a class="pattern" href="data-locality.html">
+Data Locality</a> pattern to organize your data in the order that the CPU wants it.

 </aside>